daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-Analogous to Ecologist.
-All gems and minerals mined from nodes have a fixed quality, starting at silver and increasing to iridium as you mine.
-Please note that this bonus will only apply to gems or minerals that have been either physically mined, or produced by Geode Crushers owned by the Gemologist.
+- Analogous to Ecologist.
+- All gems and minerals mined from nodes will have the same deterministic quality, starting at silver and gradually increasing to iridium as you mine more gems.
+- Note that this bonus applies only to gems and minerals that have been either physically mined, or produced by Geode Crushers owned by the Gemologist.
 Crystalariums and geodes opened by Clint will **not** receive quality upgrades.
+- When the Gemologist gains a quality upgrade, all gems currently being processed in a Crystalarium owned by that Gemologist will also receive a one stage boost.
+This is only for convenience, to avoid having to manually swap every Crystalarium, and can be toggled off in the settings.
-The exception to this is Crystalariums already in production, which will all receive an equivalent quality upgrade whenever the owner reaches a quality milestone.
-The production time bonus for Crystalarium is likewise tied to the owner, and therefore only Crystalariums crafted by the Gemologist will receive that perk (ownership requirements can be turned off in the configs).
+- The production time bonus for Crystalariums is likewise tied to the owner, and therefore only Crystalariums crafted by the Gemologist will receive that perk (ownership requirements can be turned off in the configs).
 </font>
 </ul>
 </details>